 - Is there a justified need for the course, major or minor?

-- Would people with this award be suitable for your organisations need?
-Or would you want changes?
+- Would graduates of this award be suitable workers for your organisation's need?
+What changes, if any, would you want?

 Where the course is subject to external professional accreditation bodies such as VIT or CCAA, additional questions relevant to the accreditation shall be developed by the primary developer.